 Biotech vs Pharma

 Biotechnology involves the use of technology and living organisms or other biological systems to create medicines, foods, or other products.
 Biotech is used for therapeutic proteins, gene therapy, and other types of medicinal products.
-It’s also used for other purposes, such as agricultural, environmental, and industrial.
+It is also used for other purposes, such as agricultural, environmental, and industrial.
+Innovations like single-use technologies and advancements in cell therapy play a significant role in driving workforce development and improving processes within the biotech industry.

 The pharmaceutical industry develops and produces medicines used for disease prevention and treatment, as well as prevention and treatment for other medical conditions.
 Standard pharmaceutical manufacturing typically uses chemical synthesis to create medicine.

 The NCBI compares the biopharmaceutical manufacturing industry to the synthetic process to outline some key differences between the two.
-These include “the nature of the product, the source of the active agent, bioequivalence criteria, identity, structure, manufacturing methods, composition, dosing, formulation, handling, intellectual property rights, legal regulations, and marketing”.
+These include “the nature of the product, the source of the active agent, bioequivalence criteria, identity, structure, manufacturing methods, composition, dosing, formulation, handling, intellectual property rights, legal regulations, and marketing.”
+Biopharmaceutical production often involves recombinant proteins and relies on quality assurance to meet strict regulatory compliance standards.

 Biopharmaceutical Companies